 In the eye of this perfect storm, the differentiating factor CDMOs will look for is technology.
 The ones who are unencumbered by legacy tech, the ones who can build out their operations in a radically different way, these are the organizations that will take the lead and break new ground.
 They’ll do this in two ways.
 The first is with powerful, sophisticated automation equipment that gives them the capacity they need to do high throughput work.
 The second—and this is what will separate the wheat from the chaff—is cloud computing.

 The needs of any given CDMO are different from other organizations in the life sciences.
-Because they serve at the pleasure of their clients, they must keep many plates spinning at once: different stakeholders, different projects, different products.
+They must keep many plates spinning at once: different stakeholders, different projects, different products.
 There’s a lot happening at the same time, which means even more can go wrong.
 The biggest pain point in all of this?
 Communication.
 How do you communicate with all your different stakeholders, about all their different projects and products, in a simple, standardized way that everyone can understand?
 Right now, you don’t.

-The best part?
 It’s already starting to happen.
-And it’s happening for clients of ours.
-Based entirely in the cloud, our platform gives scientists a new and far more powerful way to design, execute and, most importantly, communicate the work they want to do.
+It’s happening for clients of ours.
+Based entirely in the cloud, Synthace’s platform gives scientists a new and far more powerful way to design, execute, and, most importantly, communicate the work they want to do.
 Because it translates instructions into machine code, it bridges the gap between the intangible world of experiment design into the tangible world of experiment execution, and back again into the intangible value of structured, context-rich data.